You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Aspirin?

-Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) that works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
-It is available in various forms, including tablets, capsules, and suppositories.
+Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) that works by inhibiting the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
+Aspirin is available in various forms, including tablets, capsules, and powders.

-The safe dosage of aspirin is a topic of ongoing debate, and the answer varies depending on the individual and their specific needs.
-According to the American Heart Association (AHA), the recommended daily dose of aspirin for adults is 75-100 mg per day.
-However, some experts argue that this dosage may not be sufficient for everyone.
+The recommended dosage of aspirin varies depending on the individual's age, weight, and health status.
+According to the American Heart Association (AHA), the recommended daily dose of aspirin for adults is 81-100 mg per day.
+However, this dosage may not be suitable for everyone, particularly those with certain medical conditions or taking other medications.

 Aspirin and Pregnancy: A Delicate Balance